-- (a) Pursuant to Executive Order No. 2020-50, which was issued by the Governor of the State of South Carolina on August 2, 2020, and effective at 5:00 pm on August 3, 2020, all restaurants and other food-service establishments (collectively, "Restaurants"), as set forth below, which prepare, produce, or otherwise offer or sell food or beverages of any kind for on-premises consumption in the Town, shall be subject to, and shall adhere to, the following restrictions and conditions of operation: - (1) Restaurants that elect to provide indoor or outdoor customer dining services for on-premises or dine-in consumption, as authorized herein, shall take reasonable steps to incorporate, implement, comply with, and adhere to any applicable sanitation guidelines promulgated by the CDC, SCDHEC, or any other state or federal public health officials, as well as relevant industry guidance, to limit exposure to, and prevent the spread of, COVID-19. - (2) Restaurants shall require that all employees, customers, patrons, suppliers, vendors, and other visitors wear Face Coverings, as defined in Section 2(a)(3) of this Ordinance, except while actively engaged in eating or drinking, subject to any applicable exceptions set forth in Section 2(c) of this Ordinance. - (3) Restaurants shall not permit the sale or consumption of beer, wine, or alcoholic liquor between the hours of 11:00 p.m. and 10:00 a.m. the following day in accordance with Section 5 of this Ordinance. - (4) Restaurants shall not permit the number of customers and patrons receiving indoor, dine-in service on the Restaurant's premises at any given time to exceed fifty percent (50%) of the Restaurant's occupancy limit, as determined by the fire marshal.
+- (a) Pursuant to Executive Order No. 2021-12, which was issued by the Governor of the State of South Carolina on March 5, 2021, all restaurants and other food-service establishments (collectively, "Restaurants"), as set forth below, which prepare, produce, or otherwise offer or sell food or beverages of any kind for on-premises consumption in the Town, shall be subject to, and shall adhere to, the following restrictions and conditions of operation: - (1) Restaurants that elect to provide indoor or outdoor customer dining services for on-premises or dine-in consumption, as authorized herein, should take reasonable steps to incorporate, implement, comply with, and adhere to any applicable sanitation guidelines promulgated by the CDC, SCDHEC, or any other state or federal public health officials, as well as relevant industry guidance, to limit exposure to, and prevent the spread of, COVID-19. - (2) Pursuant to Section 2(b) of this Ordinance, and subject to any applicable exceptions set forth in Section 2(c) of this Ordinance, Restaurants shall require that all Customers, patrons, employees, suppliers, vendors, and other visitors wear Face Coverings, as defined in Section 2(a)(3) of this Ordinance, while inside any portion of the Restaurant that is open to the public or that is open to Customers; while engaged in face-to-face interactions with Customers anywhere on the premises of the Restaurant, including outdoor areas; and while waiting in line to enter a Restaurant.